kaayy/josydipa/README.md

 ### Syntaco-Discourse Treebank

-Due to copyright limit, we can not provide the joint treebank in the form that can be directly used to train a parser.
+Due to copyright restriction, we can not provide the joint treebank in the form that can be directly used to train a parser.
 Instead, we provide a patch tool kit to generate the Syntaco-Discourse Treebank giving the [RST Discourse Treebank](https://catalog.ldc.upenn.edu/ldc2002t07) and the [Penn Treebank](https://catalog.ldc.upenn.edu/ldc99t42).

 Please follow the steps below to generate the treebank: